 3) Consent requested through an affirmative action

 This is the most significant change for cookies and online tracking.
-EU citizens have grown accustomed to banners on every website that state the use of cookies.
-At times they ask you to check the ok button but do not provide a specific choice of options for users.
-The regulation asserts that it is not sufficient.
-Consent should give by means of affirmative and positive action.
-Moreover, an option for rejecting cookies should also be provided.
+EU citizens have grown accustomed to banners on every website that states the use of cookies.
+Sometimes, they ask you to check the OK button but do not provide users with specific options.

 4) To withdraw the consent at any time